Marriott Rewards Review Summary

 Category Rating: 14/15

 Marriott Bonvoy' scale is a major advantage.
-The program includes more than 1.3 million rooms across around 8,000 properties in well over 120 countries and territories.
+The program includes more than 1.3 million rooms across around 8,000 properties in over 130 countries and territories.
 It also features more than 30 different hotel brands, including Courtyard, Fairfield Inn and Suites, Sheraton, The Ritz-Carlton and Westin – just to name a handful.
 That gives hotel-goers of all budget levels a suitable place to stay.

 Marriott Bonvoy Credit Cards

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.
 Some offers are from WalletHub partners.

 Applying for a Marriott credit card is worth considering if you have good credit or better and spend several nights at hotels each year.
 There isn’t just one Marriott credit card, though.
 You can get a sense of what each brings to the table below.